richchapler/AzureSolutionsDocumentation/wip/AIBot_DeploymentSuggestions.md

 ### What we know...

-There is a centralized Log Analytics workspace and Diagnostic Settings are auto-deployed via Azure Policy.
+**Log Analytics**: Centralized Log Analytics workspace and Diagnostic Settings auto-deployed via Azure Policy

 - **QUESTION**: What subscription is the centralized Log Analytics in and do all stakeholders have access?
 - **QUESTION**: Do Diagnostic Settings for all resources point to the central Log Analytics workspace?

+**Cost Management**: Exclusively per-subscription use of Azure Portal > Cost Management + Billing interface

+- **RECOMMENDATION**: Prepare solution for centralized cost management across subscriptions
+- **RECOMMENDATION**: Confirm consistent tagging across all subscriptions {e.g., `CostCenter`}

+**Budget Forecasting**: No proactive strategy for forecasting expenses

+- **RECOMMENDATION**: Prepare solution for centralized budget forecasting across subscriptions
+- **RECOMMENDATION**: Establish recurring process for reviewing spending trends and adjusting resource allocation based on real-world usage

 #### Requirements